mg89manishgupta/dsnanodegree/README.md

 ## Description of various steps undertaken to complete the project

+Project follows the CRISP-DM process/approach to problem solving.

 1. Data Scouting - searching for the data available and building information about it
 2. Data Gathering - making notes and collecting data available on internet
 3. Data Ingestion - insourcing the datasets on your developement environment for data analysis